seriwb/nextjs-bootstrap-sample/README.md

-#  Bootstrap samples with Next.js and styled-components
+#  Bootstrap examples with Next.js and styled-components

-Bootstrap sample implemented in Next.js and styled-components.
+Bootstrap examples implemented in Next.js and styled-components.
 - https://getbootstrap.com/docs/5.0/examples/

 ## how to run